 12/19/1994 – Aerosmith (final date of the Get a Grip tour)

-First time the band played the club was on December 19th, 1994.
-This infamous Aerosmith concert, which was the last at the end of their 18 month GAG tour, saw the band going back to their roots playing mainly 1970s material with only a couple of tracks from their recent Geffen days.
-Several audio bootlegs circulate created from a FM Radio broadcast of the soundboard.
+The first time the band played the club was on December 19th, 1994.
+This infamous Aerosmith concert, which was the last at the end of their 18-month GAG tour, saw the band going back to their roots playing mainly 1970s material with only a couple of tracks from their recent Geffen days.
+Several audio bootlegs circulate created from an FM Radio broadcast of the soundboard.

-The old aerosmith.com had some video clips form this show and the full video of the show was shown to some AF1 members in a convention back in 1995 or 1996.
+The old aerosmith.com had some video clips from this show and the full video of the show was shown to some AF1 members in a convention back in 1995 or 1996.